 - ✓ Identify and prioritize areas based on ecological, scenic, and agricultural significance.
-Select sites that will protect valued habitats and that will support biodiversity through healthy and sustainable ecosystems. - ✓ Apply Smart Growth principals.
-Adopt densityneutral conservation zoning and subdivision ordinance provisions that require higher density clustered development on small portions of large, master-planned tracts and that apply permanent conservation opportunities for the balance of land. - ✓ Protect exceptional cultural features, historic sites, and unique areas through the use of conservation easements.
+Select sites that will protect valued habitats and that will support biodiversity through healthy and sustainable ecosystems. - ✓ Apply Smart Growth principles.
+Improve the effectiveness of the Town's existing Open Space Zoning and Subdivision provisions.
+These provisions allow the Planning Board to require flexible lot sizes and higher density cluster development on portions of tracts of land and conservation easements to preserve most of a large tract for conservation and agricultural purposes.
+(See Sections 148-9C and 148-9G of the Town Zoning Law.) - ✓ Protect exceptional cultural features, historic sites, and unique areas through the use of conservation easements.
 Consider the use of short-term (five or ten-year) easements with financial support from the Open Space Preservation Fund that would help agricultural property owners pay for land taxes. - ✓ Protect forests, hedgerows, and other vegetation in parks and along roadways for the purpose of carbon sequestration, air quality improvement, soil stabilization, wildlife, and outdoor recreation.
 Apply forestry management strategies to promote healthy growth, taking care that viewsheds are not impacted.